Right… Left… No Thanks.

 Modern political views are the refuge of weak minds corrupted by a mass marketing machine.
 Social views are the duty of every human, especially every Stoic.
 There is a massive difference.
 One demands you conform.
 The other demands you think—critically.

-All that aside, the very idea there are two and only two options, and you must fit within one, tells you all you need to know about US politics.
+The very idea there are two and only two options, and you must fit within one, tells you all you need to know about US politics.
 Why two?
 Because those are manageable products.
-“Right” and “left” are just brands, the parties are corporations, together they have a monopoly, and it’s about profit—not justice, governance, ethics, or anything else politics should be—for the people, by the people.
+“Right” and “Left” are just brands; the parties are corporations, and together they have a monopoly.
+It’s about profit—not justice, governance, ethics, or anything else politics should be about.
 The parties just split the issues down the middle, handed them out to each other like playing cards, and told you that you need to pick one.
-If you don’t, they shame you with idiotic statements like, “you have to pick the lesser of evils” and it’s “your patriotic duty to support one or the other.”
-The Stoic does not “pick the lesser of evils.”
-The Stoic rejects the unvirtuous.
-Done.
-The Stoic does not respect or support any system unless it earns respect—virtuously, and when it fails to do so, the Stoic withdraws support.
+If you don’t, they shame you with idiotic statements like, “You have to pick the lesser of evils,” and “It’s your patriotic duty to support one side or the other.”
+Then, whichever you pick, the other side demonizes you and calls you a traitor.

 “The object of life is not to be on the side of the majority, but to escape finding oneself in the ranks of the insane.”—Marcus Aurelius, Meditations, 6.10